Guhandot7/Material_Science-and-Optical-property-Optimization/README.md

 2. Develop machine learning predictive models for indentifying fluourescent materials from others and predict their optical properties

-3. Use strcutural properties of materials as features for developing predictive models to select material combinations with desired electric and magnetic propertie
+3. Use strucutural properties of materials as features for developing predictive models to select material combinations with desired electric and magnetic propertie